 Computer Engineering @ USNA

 Computer Engineering at USNA is a new major.
 The major is filled with fascinating courses, motivated students, and a fervent faculty.
-The material on this page introduces computer engineering in general and explains the program here at USNA.
+The material on this page introduces the Computer Engineering program in general and explains the program here at USNA.

 What is Computer Engineering?